mal5482/2018CS109A_FinalProject_G18/Models.md

 ```
 ![knn_cvscores](/images/knn.png)

-**Then we fit the best k-NN model for different imputation dataset**
+**Then we fit the best k-NN model for different imputation dataset.**
 ```py
 # fit the best kNN model for each dataset
 knn_accs_train = []